binwiederhier/ntfy/docs/examples.md

 ## Rundeck
-Rundeck by default sends only HTML which is not processed by ntfy SMTP server.
+Rundeck by default sends only HTML email which is not processed by ntfy SMTP server.

 Append following configurations to [rundeck-config.properties](https://docs.rundeck.com/docs/administration/configuration/config-file-reference.html) :